yonatanbitton/mdtel/readme.md

 sense and produces a smaller, more relevant list.

 Here is a link to the data directory: pass
-When referring to "data", it means the data folder where ever you choose to place it.
+When referring to "data", it means the data folder where ever you choose to place it (At this code it's 'E:\mdtel_data\data')

 We now describe steps to reproduce each one of the steps.